 Having committees provide us with an opportunity to receive valuable feedback from the Savannah community.
 Committees work closely with the Board of Directors.
 Please contact us by filling out the form below if you are interested in serving on a committee.

-Education Committee- help to oversee educational activities and provide input for programming.
+Farm Truck 912 Committee- help to oversee educational activities and provide input for programming.

-Finance Committee- help to oversee finance/fundraising
+Fundraising Committee- help to oversee finance/fundraising

 Vendor Committee- oversee and provide input for anything that deals with the Vendors for Forsyth Farmers’ Market, to include farm visits, vetting, rules, and applications.
 This committee is typically active from August to December of every year.